ucsb-cs48/w20/_lab/lab05.md

 For reviewees, it can be really tough to be out front representing your team as another team's representative goes through your product inside and out.
 There is a natural human tendency to become defensive.

-It may be helpful to resisit this urge.
+It may be helpful to resist this urge.

 ## What if we disagree with the reviewer's assesssment?